 The Formation and Evolution of Disk Galaxies

-Jon is a VIDA Fellow at Vanderbilt University.
+Jon is now a VIDA Postdoctoral Fellow at Vanderbilt University.

-I have also been fortunate to work with a number of excellent postdocs at Ohio State, some of them supported by my grants, one by a Hubble Fellowship, and others supported by other faculty or by OSU's Center for Cosmology and Astro-Particle Physics.
-The postdocs I have collaborated with and mentored at Ohio State are, in chronological order:
+I have also been fortunate to work with a number of excellent postdocs at Ohio State, some of them supported by my grants, two by Hubble Fellowships, and others supported by other faculty or by OSU's Center for Cosmology and Astro-Particle Physics.
+While it is generally unambiguous who your thesis advisees are, the boundary for postdoctoral advisees is more fuzzy.
+Postdocs I have collaborated with and (I hope) mentored at Ohio State are, in chronological order:

 now on the faculty at Carnegie Mellon University.